The new few screens will show you how you can change the world.

 A Future for the Rainforest

-As a major source of oxygen, biodiversity, carbon removal, and medicinal ingredients, it is of paramount importance that we protect this vital resource.
-With the combined efforts of conservation NGOs, sustainable businesses, indigenous peoples, and governments around the world, we can breathe new life into our rainforests.
+As a major source of freshwater, biodiversity, carbon removal, and medicinal ingredients, it is of paramount importance that we protect this vital resource.
+With the combined efforts of conservation NGOs, sustainable businesses, indigenous peoples and local communities, and governments around the world, and global citizens, we can breathe new life into our rainforests.
 If we protect our environment we will reap the benefits for years to come.